alirezag/rmsprop/README.md

-# rmsprop
+# RMSPROP for Torch
 Torch implementation of RMSPROP.
-The optim.rmsprop doesn't offer centered version of the rmsprop optimization.
+The optim.rmsprop doesn't offer centered version of the RMSPROP optimization.
 I'm extending the original optim.rmsprop here as a function.
 The center config by default is true.
 You can switch it to false.

 <br>